noname00-cli/noname00-cli/README.md

 [![MasterHead](https://github.com/noname00-cli/noname00-cli/blob/main/header.png)](https://github.com/noname00-cli/noname00-cli)
-I'm from /mnt  beware !!
+I'm from /mnt  beware !!\n
-May contain viruses or any other form of malware !! 😁😁 From your pendrive
+May contain viruses or any other form of malware !! 😁😁\n From your pendrive\n